jason-davey/studio/PLAYBOOK.md

 # Landing Page Creation & A/B Testing: Playbook

 This playbook guides you through using the in-app tools to create landing page content, configure A/B tests for its Hero Section, and then deploy these tests using Firebase.
+It also explains how to use the Guided Walkthrough feature.

 ## 0. Overview of the In-App Workflow

-The application provides a 5-step guided workflow:
+The application provides a 5-step guided workflow using an accordion interface:

-1.  **Step 1: Review Recommendations (Optional):** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
+1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
+The Guided Walkthrough can also load a sample blueprint for you.
-2.  **Step 2: Build & Preview Page:** See a preview of your landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
+2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
 3.  **Step 3: Adjust Content:** Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
 Use AI suggestions and manage configurations locally.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.

+## 0.1.
+Using the Guided Walkthrough (Recommended for First-Time Users)
+The application includes a Guided Walkthrough to help you learn its features.
+- **Starting the Walkthrough:** Click the **Help icon** (HelpCircle) located in the top-right corner of the main application card (within the "Landing Page Creation & A/B Testing Workflow" header).
+- **Welcome Modal:** A welcome message will appear.
+Click "Start Tour" to begin.
+- **Navigation:** Follow the on-screen callouts.
+Use "Next" and "Previous" buttons in the callouts to move through the steps.
+You can "End Walkthrough" at any time.
+- **Interactive Learning:** The walkthrough will guide you through each of the 5 steps, highlighting key buttons and input fields.
+It can also auto-load a sample "Page Blueprint" so you can see the tool in action with real data.
+- **Re-accessing:** You can start the walkthrough again at any time by clicking the Help icon.

 ## 1. Introduction to A/B Testing